Case Manager Jobs at Lutheran Social Services of Illinois with Visa Sponsorship

 Which visa types does Lutheran Social Services of Illinois commonly use for Case Manager roles?

-LSSI has supported Case Manager candidates on H-1B, F-1 OPT, F-1 CPT, TN, and J-1 visas.
+LSSI has supported Case Manager candidates on H-1B, F-1 OPT, F-1 CPT, TN visa, and J-1 visas.
 For recent graduates, OPT or CPT provides an accessible entry point.
 TN visas are an option for Canadian and Mexican nationals in qualifying social work occupations.
 H-1B is the most common long-term pathway for specialty occupation Case Manager roles requiring a bachelor's degree or higher.

 What qualifications does Lutheran Social Services of Illinois expect for Case Manager positions?